Sing (My Chemical Romance song): Critical reception

 "Sing" received mixed-to-negative reviews from music critics for its pop sound.
-Ben Hewitt of The Quietus praised the song's chorus for its anthemic quality.
-Fraser McAlpine of the BBC gave the single a 3/5 star rating, criticizing it for straying from the band's rock sound and negatively comparing it to songs by Maroon 5 and the Script.
+Fraser McAlpine of the BBC gave the single a 3/5 star rating, criticizing it for straying from the band's rock sound and negatively comparing it to songs by "grown-up insider pop acts" like Maroon 5 and the Script.
 Evan Sawdey of PopMatters similarly critiqued the song as a "hackneyed, generic attempt" at a crossover track and for having an MOR sound, though conceded that it was a "passable mid-tempo rocker".
 Drowned in Sounds David Edwards praised the production of the song, but otherwise called it "confusing" and slammed the chorus for being clichéd.
 Xenophanes of SputnikMusic recognized that the band attempted a different sound on "Sing", yet called it "vapid", "dull", and "one of the worst songs on the album".
+However, Ben Hewitt of The Quietus praised the song's chorus for its anthemic quality.

 Retrospective reviews of the track in rankings of My Chemical Romance's discography have similarly been polarized.
 Loudwires Chad Childers placed it as the band's eighth best track, calling it a "euphoric rocker" and the best example of the band's "uplifting rock anthem[s]".
 Cassie Whitt and Richardson, also writing for Loudwire, ranked the song at number 50 (out of 71) in their ranking of all the band's songs, noting how it was atypical for the band.
 Similarly, Chloe Spinks of Gigwise placed the track low in her ranking at number 71 (of 79), commenting that the beginning of the song contained promise but was let down by a "hookless" chorus and "cheesy" lyricism.
 The song was nominated in the "Choice Music: Rock Track" category at the 2011 Teen Choice Awards.